mylifeecho/mylifeecho.github.io/_drafts/elsaticsearch-brainfuck.md

 }
 ```

 Create class `BrainfuckScriptEngineService` that extends `AbstractComponent` and implements `ScriptEngineService` interface.
-Implemnetation of `ScriptEngineService` is relatively straightforward: override `types` and `extensions` methods to return arrays of appropriate values to define supported scripting language.
+Implementation of `ScriptEngineService` is relatively straightforward: override `types` and `extensions` methods to return arrays of appropriate values to define supported scripting language.
 Final listing of the class without imports:

 ```scala
 class BrainfuckScriptEngineService @Inject() (settings: Settings) extends AbstractComponent(settings) with ScriptEngineService {